100 Notable alumni of

 -

-Luigi Numa Lorenzo Einaudi OMRI was an Italian politician and economist who served as President of Italy from 1948 to 1955 and is considered one of the founding fathers of the Italian Republic.
+Luigi Numa Lorenzo Einaudi was an Italian politician, economist and banker who served as the president of Italy from 1948 to 1955 and is considered one of the founding fathers of the Italian Republic.

 -